amnanoc/amnanoc/README.md

 I'm a Full Stack Developer with 1 year of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.

 Currently, I'm also studying ICT at Kungliga Tekniska Högskolan in Stockholm and I am expected to graduate in 2024.
 As a part of a full-time project course I am working on developing a card game <a margin="10" href="https://github.com/adamcq/DucksNHunters"  target="_blank"><img margin="10px" height="40" alt="DucksNHunters"></a>.

 <br />

+ I created a custom website for the presentation of the project.
+You can check it out here: https://ducksvshunters.github.io/!

 <br />